The Google Core Update of August 2018 has left chaos behind. There is widespread loss in organic traffic. There are very few winners.

 If you are affected, here’s what we would recommend:

-It sure feels like that! 🙂 The list above is something which you would have heard many times before, but alas, people pay more attention to technical verbiage rather than the fundamentals.
-The fundamental question about whether the end consumer finds our content worth reading and captures the user’s attention for a good amount of time.
+It sure feels like that! 🙂 The list above is something which you would have seen many times before, but unfortunately, people pay more attention to technical verbiage rather than the fundamentals.
+The fundamental question to ask is whether the end consumer finds our content worth reading and if our content captures a user’s attention for a good amount of time.
 Think exactly like an author would think.